 Our home is a warm, caring place, where we want young people to feel safe and welcomed.
 Every young person has their own key worker who is responsible for meeting with the young person regularly, ensuring they are okay and have everything that they need.
 We also regularly ask our young people for their opinion on changes we can make to the home or about anything they would like in the home to make their stay here even better.

 All of our young people have their own bedroom with en-suite, which we encourage them personalise to make it feel as homely and comfortable as possible.

-At Beech Tree, we want to make the time you spend with us happy and successful to ensure you reach your full potential.
+At Beech Tree, we want to make the time young people spend with us happy and successful to ensure they reach their full potential.

 For children who require 52 week care, we are proud to be able to provide them with a home environment that will give them the stability, support and encouragement they need.
 We offer an integrated package of high quality 52 week residential care and education, in conjunction with our schools, that consistently allows children to realise their potential, both academically and socially.

 Each children’s home provides a superior group living experience within a welcoming and warm domestic setting.
 Young people have their own en-suite rooms and all homes are furnished and equipped to the highest of standards.